The parliamentary constituency of Barnsley East in South Yorkshire was originally created in 1983.

 - Worsbrough - includes Worsbrough Bridge, Worsbrough Dale, Ward Green and Swaithe

 - Darfield - includes Middlecliffe, Little Houghton and Billingley

 - North East - includes Grimethorpe, Brierley, Great Houghton and Shafton

 - Stairfoot - includes Ardsley and Kendray

 The 2013 Review of Parliamentary constituency boundaries was set to introduce substantial changes to many constituencies in South Yorkshire and would have reduced the number in England from 533 to 502.
-However this review has now been postponed.
+However this review has not yet been implemented.